erosson/playfab-sdk-browser/README.md

 A require()/import-compatible version of the Playfab browser JS client.
-The original's intended for script-src'ing, but I want to use npm.
+The original's intended for script-src'ing, but I want to use npm and webpack.

 https://api.playfab.com/sdks/javascript

 https://github.com/PlayFab/JavaScriptSDK

+Install: `npm install erosson/playfab-sdk-browser`

 Usage:
-npm install erosson/playfab-sdk-browser

-var playfab = require('playfab-sdk-browser').PlayFab
+    var playfab = require('playfab-sdk-browser')
     // playfab.PlayFab; playfab.PlayFabClientAPI

 or

     import {PlayFab, PlayFabClientAPI} from 'playfab-sdk-browser'

-to update: ./update.sh
+Update this package: `./update.sh`